Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 3. In the same App Notifications menu, scroll to "Notifications Management" under "Device Notifications", find the Outdoor Spotlight Cam 2K, and make sure notifications are allowed.

+---
+### Troubleshooting SwitchBot Outdoor Spotlight Cam 2K Footage Is Overexposed and Unclear.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check for direct sunlight, bright lights, or glass elements in the outdoor camera installation area.
+If needed, relocate the installation.